Working In A Hostile Workplace

 Conclusion: Reclaiming Your Workplace and Your Well-being

 A hostile workplace is not only professionally debilitating but also severely detrimental to your mental and physical health.
-By understanding the signs, utilizing available resources, and employing effective coping mechanisms, you can protect yourself and navigate this challenging situation.
+By understanding the signs, utilizing available resources, and employing effective coping mechanisms, you can protect yourself and work through this challenging situation.
 Remember, you are not alone, and seeking help is a sign of strength, not weakness.
 Prioritizing your well-being is crucial, and reclaiming a safe and respectful work environment—or seeking a new one—is a testament to your resilience and commitment to your own health and happiness.